siebur/siebur.github.io/index.md

 # [A shared multiproject platform](./indexp.html)

-> ### Develop your projects in a decentralized way by aligning interests and saving resources.
+> ### Develop your projects in a decentralized way by aligning interests and saving resources for all.
 >
 > ### Sharing of independent interdisciplinary projects